Shivamshukla14/OpenCV/README.md

 # OpenCV
-Practices on images and videos using OpenCV
+Practices on images and videos using OpenCV (check master branch)